trojrobert/trojrobert.github.io/_posts/2020-04-13-becoming-an-azure-data-scientist-associate-how-to-pass-dp-100-exam.md

 The purpose of this article is to explain what the Microsoft azure DP-100 exam is, the content of the exam, and what I did to pass the exam.
 I believe this article will guide you with preparing and taking the DP-100 exam.

-Prerequisites for passing the exam
+**Prerequisites for passing the exam**
 *	Basic understanding of python.
 *	Basic understanding of Machine Learning and have worked previously on classification and regression projects.

 ## What is the Microsoft Azure DP-100 exam?

 The [DP-100 exam](https://docs.microsoft.com/en-us/learn/certifications/exams/dp-100) (Designing and Implementing a Data Science Solution on Azure) by Microsoft is the exam you need to take to get the Azure Data Scientist Associate certificate, it tests your knowledge of data science, and machine learning to implement and run machine learning workloads on Azure.
-This is the only exam you need to pass to be an [Azure Data Scientist Associate](https://docs.microsoft.com/en-us/learn/certifications/azure-data-scientist), there is an optional prerequisites Microsoft Azure Fundamentals certification which exam is called AZ-900 exam, I wrote an article on [Passing Microsoft Azure AZ-900 Exam with free azure Account and Tutorials](https://trojrobert.github.io/passing-microsoft-azure-az-900-exam-with-free-azure-account-and-tutorials/).
+This is the only exam you need to pass to be an [Azure Data Scientist Associate](https://docs.microsoft.com/en-us/learn/certifications/azure-data-scientist).
+There is an optional prerequisite Microsoft Azure Fundamentals certification which exam is called AZ-900 exam, I wrote an article on [Passing Microsoft Azure AZ-900 Exam with free azure Account and Tutorials](https://trojrobert.github.io/passing-microsoft-azure-az-900-exam-with-free-azure-account-and-tutorials/).

 ## What is the content of the Microsoft Azure DP-100 exam?